mozilla-releng/relengdocs/procedures/misc-operations/screen_sharing.rst

 Introduction
 ------------

-During some tasks it’s useful to have more than one person present to check commands before they are entered.
+During some tasks it's useful to have more than one person present to check commands before they are entered.
 This may be due to the severity of an event and the risk if the commands are incorrect, or may be as straightforward as running a tutorial.

-While Vidyo can share screens (in the display sense), it’s often not the clearest for sharing a terminal window.
+While Vidyo can share screens (in the display sense), it's often not the clearest for sharing a terminal window.

 Screen